 Difficult to Manage?

 For anyone who has made it this far in the article, you’re probably thinking France’s annual leave configurations would be a nightmare to administer.

 Managing to allocate an extra 11 days annual leave per employee whilst ensuring no minimum staffing or key team member clashes would be an absolute nightmare when using paper and spreadsheets.

-A system would need to allow for various different types of holiday to be booked, for example allowances would need to be stipulated for both Annual Leave (25 Days) and RTT (X Days).
+A system would need to allow for various different types of holidays to be booked, for example, allowances would need to be stipulated for both Annual Leave (25 Days) and RTT (X Days).